hassan-sd/insta-face-scraper/README.md

 Leave it running and you can see in your C:\BuildTools that new folders are being added.
 When it's finished, restart the PC and your package should install correctly

+You need to have CMake and Visual Studio (with C++ tools) installed.

+Here are the general steps:

+Install CMake.
+Install Visual Studio.
+During the installation, make sure to select "Desktop development with C++" in the Workloads tab.
+This will install the necessary C++ tools.
+After these are installed, you should be able to run pip install dlib in your command prompt.

 ## Video
 https://user-images.githubusercontent.com/119671806/236062228-5513880d-7953-4a04-b79f-0a8725439175.mp4